British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Golden Furlong occurrence is located 3.25 kilometres southeast of Tuff Peak and 2.25 kilometres south-southwest of the Al (Bonanza) prospect (094E 079).
+The GOLDEN FURLONG occurrence is located 3.25 kilometres southeast of Tuff Peak and 2.25 kilometres south-southwest of the Al (Bonanza) prospect (094E 079).
 Smithers is located 280 kilometres to the south.
 The prospect lies within the Omineca-Cassiar mountains in the west-central portion of the Toodoggone Gold Camp.

 The Golden Furlong prospect is situated within a Mesozoic volcanic arc assemblage which lies along the eastern margin of the Intermontane Belt, a northwest-trending belt of Paleozoic to Tertiary sediments, volcanics and intrusions bounded to the east by the Omineca Belt and to the west and southwest by the Sustut and Bowser basins.
 Permian Asitka Group crystalline limestones are the oldest rocks exposed in the region.
 They are commonly in thrust contact with Upper Triassic Takla Group andesite flows and pyroclastic rocks.
 Takla volcanics have been intruded by the granodiorite to quartz monzonite Black Lake Suite of Early Jurassic age and are in turn unconformably overlain by or faulted against Lower Jurassic calcalkaline volcanics of the Toodoggone Formation (Hazelton Group).